community-privacy/community-privacy.github.io/_pages/support.md

 nav_order: 6
 ---

 Want to support our mission?
+Check out our OpenCollective fundraiser [here](https://opencollective.com/community-privacy).

 We are an entirely grant-funded residency without profit incentives, and welcome any grants and donations from the applied cryptography community.
-Check out our OpenCollective fundraiser [here](https://opencollective.com/community-privacy), which includes 3 different sponsor tiers outlined below.
-Any contributors will automatically receive the benefits of being a Community Ally.
+We have 3 different sponsor tiers outlined below.
+Note that any contributors will automatically receive the benefits of being a Community Ally.

 #### <$5k – Community Ally